nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 * `get_public_ip.sh`: Retrieve your public IP without visiting any website on the internet
 * `missed_calls.sh`: Get notifications on your missed calls.
 You can always access all the calls (missed, received, outgoing) on this URL (which is surprisingly hidden from the web-ui): http://192.168.1.1/html/content/phone/phone_call_list.html
 * `get_data.py`: Get the data from all of your endpoints (details at the bottom of this file)
+##Confuguring Scripts

+You may configure above scripts using the `config` file.
+The settings are set using bash variables.

+###Required settings

+`IP` setting sets the routers ip in your network, by default it is `192.168.1.1` `USERNAME` setting sets the authentication username `PASSWORD` setting sets the authentication password

+###Optional settings

+'TELEGRAM_BOTPATH' setting sets the telegram bot token.
+If you don't have one, you can get one at https://telegram.me/botfather
+'TELEGRAM_CHAT_ID' setting sets the chat id of the chat to send the notifications to.

 # Responses Samples